Meet the 2024-2025 class of Advocacy Corps organizers!

 Connor Babbitt

 Connor Babbitt (he/they) is a second-year student at Southern Oregon University.
-He is pursuing a BA in English and a BS in Gender, Sexuality, and Women’s Studies, as well as certificates in Ethnic and Racial Studies, Political Communication, and Writing and Rhetoric.
+He is pursuing a bachelor of arts in English and a bachelor of science in gender, sexuality, and women’s studies, as well as certificates in ethnic and racial studies, political communication, and writing and rhetoric.
 Connor is determined to create a stronger community by reminding citizens of the power they already possess.
 Through his unionization efforts and work with local grassroots organizations, Connor is connecting communities to form coalitions that can break chains and build brighter futures.

 Dasia Washington

-Dasia Washington recently graduated from Guilford College with a BS in Psychology and minor in Criminal Justice.
-Dasia is passionate about social justice, grassroots revolution, and radical empathy, focusing on racial, gender, and wealth inequity, gun violence, and decolonization.
+Dasia Washington recently graduated from Guilford College with a bachelor of science in psychology and minor in criminal justice.
+She is passionate about social justice, grassroots revolution, and radical empathy, focusing on racial, gender, and wealth inequity, gun violence, and decolonization.
 Dasia has organized diverse events, including art exhibits, dinners, teach-ins, and media campaigns and engaged in lobbying, protests, and education in NC, DC, Arizona, and Rhode Island.
-Dasia is excited to learn from everyone in this year’s cohort and to build the just society that we all deserve within our lifetime.

 Dominick Damper